 Mercury vapour switch failing to operate

 I’m happy to give technical help by email or text to anyone interested in diagnosing/fixing a Netaheat, but bear in mind the law requires anyone working on gas appliance to be competent, and if receiving payment for the work, Gas Safe Registered.

-So if your Netaheat is within driving distance of me in Reading, Berkshire, I’m happy to make the trip.
+So if your Netaheat is within driving distance of me near Hungerford, west, Berkshire, I’m happy to make the trip.
 Bear in mind the more time spent driving the higher the cost is likely to be.
 A repair will still be far cheaper than a new boiler though, and you get the heat back on in just a day or two with none of the delay and disruption associated with fitting a new boiler.

 Call or text me for details on 07866 766364.